jianwen-xie/Latent-Space-Normalizing-Flow/README.md

 #### (2) Testing

-1. To generate images using pretrained models, please first download the pretrained checkpoints from "[this link](https://drive.google.com/drive/folders/1NY5NA7wIguuGEnH4jo-vQ4f4fxFyC-58?usp=sharing)".
-The folder contains checkpoints with different experimental settings.
+1. To generate images using pretrained models, please first download the pretrained checkpoints from "[this link](https://drive.google.com/drive/folders/14OtnJpIhiiH9UT3kCSLPllDyrV3iop7j?usp=share_link)".
+The folder contains checkpoints with different datasets.

 The checkpoints should be downloaded to the ckpt folder (e.g., you should have 'ckpt/cifar10.pth.tar' for CoopFlow cifar10 setting).